pondersource/dev-stock/README.md

 ```

 ### Running the ocmd tutorial
-After you've run `make revad` and `make reva` once in one of the two containers as detailed above, to build reva on the host,
+After you've run `make revad` and `make reva` once in one of the two containers as detailed above, you do:
-You do:
 * `docker exec -it revad1.docker bash` and then:
 ```
 cd /etc/revad/ocmd